Mental Health Facilities Washington County, TN

 Gibson Place Independent Living Inc - 1.9 miles from Washington, TN

 Gibson Place Independent Living Inc is a mental health facility in Sullivan County, TN, located at 208-210 Quarry Road in the 37601 zip code.
 Gibson Place Independent Living Inc provides residential treatment.
-Gibson Place Independent Living Inc provides psychotropic medication to young adults, seniors 65 or older and adults.
-Gibson Place Independent Living Inc also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services offered by Gibson Place Independent Living Inc consist of housing services, case management and education services.
+Gibson Place Independent Living Inc provides psychotropic medication to adults, young adults and seniors 65 or older.
+Gibson Place Independent Living Inc also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services offered by Gibson Place Independent Living Inc consist of case management, housing services and education services.

 Learn More